 CLEVELAND, Oct.
 19, 2018 /PRNewswire/ -- Dominion Energy Ohio reminds customers of the various company payment plans and government energy assistance programs that can help them stay warm this winter.
 Customers who may not be able to afford their heating bills are urged to contact Dominion Energy Ohio immediately to inquire about payment plans and energy assistance programs.
 For additional information, customers can call Dominion Energy Ohio at 1-800-362-7557.
 Hearing-impaired customers with Telecommunications Devices for the Deaf can call 711.

-For more information about payment plans and government energy assistance programs, visit www.dominionenergy.com/home-and-small-business/pay-my-bill/payment-assistance.
+For more information about payment plans and government energy assistance programs, visit https://www.dominionenergy.com/community/energy-assistance and change the state to Ohio.

 Dominion Energy Ohio offers the following payment options to residential and small commercial customers (using less than 500 thousand cubic feet (MCF) a year):

 - Budget Billing allows customers to pay a fixed budget amount each month, based on annual gas usage.
 Dominion Energy Ohio periodically reviews the budget amount and adjusts it, if necessary, so that the customer will not have a high balance or large credit at the end of the budget year.
 Customers should call the company for more information.

 - Current-Plus Plan: Customers with a past-due balance pay their current monthly bill, plus one-sixth of the total account balance at the time they enroll in the plan.

 - The One-Ninth Plan allows customers to pay one-ninth of their total account balance each month plus a calculated budget amount.